JNRowe/vim-configs/vimrc.d/settings.rst

 .. important::

-    Don’t worry if that sounds scary, :command:`vim` will warn if you try to exit without saving them!
+    Don’t worry if that sounds scary, |vim| will warn if you try to exit without saving them!

 .. _set-ignorecase: